Julian Norton

-Julian Norton (born 3 June 1972) is a British veterinary surgeon, author and TV personality, best known for his appearances on thirteen series of The Yorkshire Vet, which has been broadcast on Channel 5 since 2015.
+Julian Norton (born 3 June 1972) is a British veterinary surgeon, author and TV personality, best known for his appearances on twenty series of The Yorkshire Vet, which has been broadcast on Channel 5 since 2015.

 Early life

 Norton was born and brought up in the mining town of Castleford and went to school in Wakefield at Queen Elizabeth Grammar School, before gaining a place to study veterinary medicine at Cambridge University.

 Career

 Norton attained a certificate in Small Animal Practice in 2007.
 From 2018 he worked at Rae, Bean and Partners in Boroughbridge, North Yorkshire.
 He moved to a new independent small animal practice – Sandbeck Veterinary Centre – in Wetherby, West Yorkshire in 2019 and, in March 2021, Norton opened the Thirsk Veterinary Centre with colleagues.
 Norton also co-authored a paper in the Veterinary Record 142: 107–109, on the "Measurement of arterial oxygen-haemaglobin saturation in newborn lambs by pulse oximetry".

 He performs regular "in conversation" events with comedian and stand up poet, Kate Fox, and was awarded the Dalesman "Yorkshireman of the Year 2017".

 Norton is connected with various charities and is an ambassador for Cheetah Conservation Fund (www.cheetah.org.uk) and for VetMentor, an organisation to assist potential veterinary students.
+He is also partnered with charity Riding for the Disabled.
+During his work with the organisation, he raised enough funds for riding lessons for 32 disabled children.